Our 2018 Endorsements

-The OEC Action Fund endorses candidates and ballot initiatives that represent the conservation and environmental values of Ohio communities.
+The OEC Action Fund and the OEC Action Fund PAC endorses candidates and ballot initiatives that represent the conservation and environmental values of Ohio communities.
 Our endorsements have a record of taking action to ensure safe air, clean water, and preservation of Ohio's outdoor heritage.
 We support candidates, regardless of party, who prioritize the health of our families and the future of our planet.

 For Ohio Governor, we endorse:

 Richard Cordray.
 Cordray has made environmental issues a key part of his campaign.
 With a focus on clean energy and halting wind setbacks, Cordray is determined to bring new jobs to Ohio and secure our clean energy future.
 Cordray is also devoted to farmers and will find a way to regulate chemical use to prevent harmful algae-blooms in Lake Erie.
 Cordray has proven he can make sure that our environment is put first for the health and safety of Ohio families.